 California Lutheran University, Board of Regents

-Ms. Chadwick is a long-time resident and veteran Ventura County banker, with a 39-year financial services career in those communities.
-For the 21 years prior to joining SBB&T, she held a variety of positions with the former Bank of A. Levy.
+Ms. Chadwick is a long-time resident and retired veteran Ventura County banker, with a 42 year financial services career.
+For the 21 years prior to joining former Santa Barbara Bank & Trust, she held a variety of positions with the former Bank of A. Levy.

 Her commitment to local civic and charitable organizations in Ventura County continues to distinguish her among the community’s most dedicated residents.
 She has received Ventura County Leadership Academy’s first Distinguished Community Leader Award.
 She has received the “Carl F. Lowthrop – Golden Eagle Award” from the Ventura County Economic Development Association; the “Woman of Distinction Award” from the Girl Scouts of Tres Condados; the “Women Helping Women Award” from Soroptomist International of Oxnard; the “Woman of Achievement Award” from the Buena Center Business and Professional Woman’s Organization; 2006 Oxnard Woman of the Year, Top 50 Women in Business, 2007 Clara Barton Spirit of Community Volunteer of the Year Award, 2007 Woman of the Year for California State Senate District 19 and United Way Women’s Leadership Award in 2011.

-Ms. Chadwick currently serves on the California Lutheran University Board of Regents, the Community and Foundation boards of St. John’s Regional Medical Center, member of the California Lutheran University CERF Board, KCLU Advisory Board, Ventura County Economic Development Association, Carnegie Art Museum, Ventura County Fair Foundation, Ventura County Farm Bureau Foundation, Economic Development Corporation of Oxnard, American Cancer Society Community Council and the Board of Counselors for the California Lutheran University School of Business.
-She is also a member of the Oxnard Rotary Club.
+Ms. Chadwick currently serves on the California Lutheran University Board of Regents, member of the California Lutheran University School of Management Board, KCLU Advisory Board, lifetime member of Ventura County Economic Development Association, Interface Advisory Council and Carnegie Art Museum, She is also a member of the Oxnard Rotary Club.
+She is a former board member of Ventura County Fair Foundation, Ventura County Farm Bureau Foundation, Economic Development Corporation of Oxnard, and the Community and Foundation boards at St. John’s Regional Medical Center.

 Kids & Families Together, Chief Executive Officer